alimony/whatistranshumanism.org/README.md

 Development
 -----------
-To run the site locally, just make sure you have [Jekyll](http://jekyllrb.com/) installed, then `cd` to the root directory of this repository and run `jekyll serve --watch --baseurl=`.
+To run the site locally, just make sure you have [Jekyll](http://jekyllrb.com/) installed, then `cd` to the root directory of this repository and run `jekyll serve --watch`.
 By default, the site will then be available at [localhost:4000](http://localhost:4000).
 Improvements are much welcomed, just suggest them by opening a [pull request](https://github.com/alimony/whatistranshumanism.org/pulls).
 If you need more information on how this works, see the [GitHub documentation](https://help.github.com/articles/using-pull-requests).

 Translations
 ------------